Simon123123/MSMVF_VVC_TIP2023/README.md

 CNN-based Prediction of Partition Path for VVC Fast Inter Partitioning Using Motion Fields
 ============================================================

-This is the source code of paper **CNN-based Prediction of Partition Path for VVC Fast Inter Partitioning Using Motion Fields** currently under review of IEEE Transaction of Image Processing.
+This is the source code of paper **CNN-based Prediction of Partition Path for VVC Fast Inter Partitioning Using Motion Fields** (cf. https://arxiv.org/abs/2310.13838) currently under review of IEEE Transactions on Image Processing.

 Our dataset MVF-Inter is available at https://1drv.ms/f/s!Aoi4nbmFu71Hgx9FJphdskXfgIVo?e=fXrs0o